hyoungshin/Structural_Analysis_of_Shi-s_LW_WBC/README.md

 -----------
 ## Related research
 + Hyoungshin Yim, Ju-Sung Kang, and Yongjin Yeom.
 "An Efficient Structural Analysis of SAS and its Application to White-Box Cryptography."
 2021 IEEE Region 10 Symposium (TENSYMP).
-IEEE, 2021.
+IEEE, 2021. ([TENSYMP site](https://ieeexplore.ieee.org/abstract/document/9550967))
 + Hyoungshin Yim.
 "A Study on the Efficient Sturctural Analysis and its Application to White-Box Cryptography."
 2021.
 Kookmin University, MS dissertation.